 If you’re waiting for you to get “Perfect” you’re going to be waiting for a very long time because it will NEVER happen.

 Only Jesus Christ is Perfect.

-Jesus bore it ALL on the Cross for ALL of us!
+Jesus bore ALL of it on the Cross for ALL of us!

-As Christians, we are called to tell others, the good news of the Gospel of Jesus Christ, and how he’s changed us, from the inside out.
+As Christians, we are called to share the good news of the Gospel of Jesus Christ, and tell how he’s changed us from the inside out.